-Catalinbread is a brand dedicated to recreating iconic tones with their pedals.
-The company prides itself on producing much more than just sound effects, but remarkable effects that are reminiscent of the greatest tones of all time.
+Catalinbread is a brand dedicated to recreating iconic tones with its pedals.
+The company prides itself on producing much more than just sound effects but remarkable effects that are reminiscent of the greatest tones of all time.

 So, Catalinbread pedals may seem simple on the surface compared to other pedals on this list.
 However, their magic is focused on the breathtaking tone rather than on the sheer experimentality of their units.

-What you get with Catalinbread pedals are solid effects that produce amazing tone at an affordable price.
+What you get with Catalinbread pedals are solid effects that produce amazing tones at an affordable price.
 What’s not to love about that?